Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsViewportRestoreDefaults`: Used to restore default values for all viewport settings
 - `settingsViewportViewDistance`: Label next to slider for setting the viewable distance
 - `settingsViewportCameraLens`: Label next to dropdown list for selecting the camera's field of view
+- `settingsViewportCameraLensCustom`: Label for the custom lens option,
+- `settingsViewportCameraLens15mm`: Label for the 15mm lens option,
+- `settingsViewportCameraLens24mm`: Label for the 24mm lens option,
+- `settingsViewportCameraLens30mm`: Label for the 30mm lens option,
+- `settingsViewportCameraLens50mm`: Label for the 50mm lens option,
+- `settingsViewportCameraLens70mm`: Label for the 70mm lens option,
+- `settingsViewportCameraLens100mm`: Label for the 100mm lens option,
 - `settingsViewportFOV`: Label next to slider for setting a custom field of view
 - `settingsMaps`: Title of the Maps & Elevation subheading in Settings
 - `settingsMapsRestoreDefaults`: Used to restore default values for all maps settings